replicatedhq/replicated-field-labs/instruqt/closing-information-gap/01-working-with-support-bundles/assignment.md

 ---
 slug: working-with-support-bundles
+id: gejrijpn0r1a
 type: challenge
-title: Working with Support Bundkes
+title: Working with Support Bundles
 teaser: |-
   Learn how support bundles help you understand what is going on with a customer instance